Persecution of Christians in the post–Cold War era: Central African Republic

 In 2018, the Central African Republic is a majority Christian country that is also religiously diverse.
-In 2018, the government has limited control as the country is mostly controlled by the Christian anti-Balaka and the Muslim ex-Seleka militia forces who occupy territories in the western and northern parts of the country.
+In 2018, the government has limited control as the country is mostly controlled by the Christian anti-Balaka and the Muslim ex-Séléka militia forces who occupy territories in the western and northern parts of the country.
 The police and the gendarmerie (military police) failed to stop or punish killings, physical abuse, religion-based and gender-based violence committed by these militias.
 Sectarian clashes between the militias and the rest of the population included attacks on churches and mosques and the deaths at those places of worship.